AdamMc331/PokeDex/README.md

 ## Static Analysis

 In October 2019 I spoke at the NY Android Developers meetup and presented on static analysis tools.
 I used this repo as a sample project.
 You can find the slides [here](nyandroid_staticanalysis_pres/static_analysis.pdf).

+// This isn't real text, I'm just committing code to test something that won't ever be merged.